rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

 	Target = IoT Cloud
 	Topic = hello/world
 11. Deploy the new Lambda and associated Subscription just created.
 Selection "Action" in upper-right and click deploy.
 12. Go to the AWS IoT Console page and click on "Test".
 Click on "Subscribe to a topic" and enter "hello/world".
-You shoudl now see messages from your board.
+You should now see messages from your board.

 # Outcomes
 In this lab we established basic "hello world" connectivity from an a:FreeRTOS IoT node on the MicroZed platform and from a Linux Greengrass IoT node on the Ultra96 platform.